-An American Psychological Association’s “Stress In America” survey found that 72% of adults reported feeling stressed about money “at least some of the time” (source).
+An American Psychological Association’s “Stress In America” survey found that 72% of adults reported feeling stressed about money “at least some of the time” (financial stress survey).
 Money topped work, family responsibilities, and health concerns as the top source of stress.
-According to another survey of more than 1,000 adults, money was cited as the second leading cause of divorce, behind infidelity (source).
+According to another survey of more than 1,000 adults, money was cited as the second leading cause of divorce, behind infidelity (financial stress in relationships).
 While the US is the richest large country in the world per capita, many Americans suffer from a lack of financial peace—as do people all around the world.
 Stress shortens both the quality and quantity of life.
-According to WebMD, stress “seems to worsen or increase the risk of conditions like obesity, heart disease, Alzheimer’s disease, diabetes, depression, gastrointestinal problems, and asthma” (source).
+According to WebMD, stress “seems to worsen or increase the risk of conditions like obesity, heart disease, Alzheimer’s disease, diabetes, depression, gastrointestinal problems, and asthma” (stress and physical health).
 While money is not an end itself, it factors heavily in the life satisfaction equation as a means to live, fulfill responsibilities, and achieve goals.

 This week, I reached out to my uncle, Yousef Zananiri, to share some of his wisdom on money management.
 Mr. Yousef is a Strategic Sales Manager for a team at Spectrum Enterprise responsible for ~$25-$30 million in annualized revenue.
 His team sells scalable fiber technology and communication solutions to the government and educational sectors.
 In the evenings, Mr. Yousef volunteers teaching “Financial Peace” at C3 Church in Canal Winchester, Ohio—a class inspired by the philosophy of Dave Ramsey—to help people get out of debt and lock up their financial future.
 The following is an account of a live 60-minute interview conducted in person.
 You can find Mr. Yousef on Instagram @yzananiri

-[For a complete archive of interviews, click here.]
+[For more, see the complete archive of interviews.]

 Tell the people a little about yourself.